-A world-class musician, composer, arranger and educator, Diego Rivera has entertained audiences for over 15 years.
+A world-class musician, composer, arranger and educator, Diego Rivera has entertained audiences for over 20 years.
 Rivera is known for his muscular tone and unique blend of straight-ahead mainstream jazz fused with music inspired by his Latino background and heritage.
-He currently holds an appointment as Associate Professor of Jazz Saxophone at Michigan State University where he also serves as Associate Director of Jazz Studies.
+He currently holds a tenured appointment as Associate Professor of Jazz Saxophone at Michigan State University where he also serves as Associate Director of Jazz Studies.

 Rivera has several credits to his name as a recording artist, composer and arranger.
 His newest project Connections will be released in the summer of 2019 on Posi-Tone Records.
-Rivera’s debut recording, Hercules was released in 2006 on his own record label, Rivera Records.
-His latest CD project, The Contender (D-Clef Records 2013) received national critical-acclaim reaching #8 on the JazzWeek Radio Charts.
-Rivera has also appeared on several recordings as a sideman on the Posi-Tone, Mack Avenue and Detroit Music Factory Record Labels.
+Rivera’s debut recording, Hercules was released in 2006 on his record label, Rivera Records.
+His sophomore release, The Contender (D-Clef Records 2013) received national critical acclaim reaching the Top 10 on the JazzWeek Radio Charts.
+He has also appeared on several recordings as a sideman on the Posi-Tone, Mack Avenue and Detroit Music Factory Record Labels.

-An avid composer and arranger, Rivera has written arrangements for a number of recordings and artists most notably for Jazz at Lincoln Center’s “Motor City Jazz” concert, a tribute to the music and musicians of Detroit.
-His arranging work can be heard on two of the Carl Allen-Rodney Whitaker, Get Ready (2007) and Work To Do (2008); Ulysses Owens Jr., Onward & Upward (2014); The New Century Quintet, The Time Is Now (2014); Michael Dease, Decisions (2015) and Bonafied (2018).
+An avid composer and arranger, Rivera has written arrangements for various recordings, projects and artists most notably for Jazz at Lincoln Center’s “Motor City Jazz” concert, a tribute to the music and musicians of Detroit.
+His arranging work can be heard on recordings by: Carl Allen-Rodney Whitaker, Get Ready (2007) and Work To Do (2008); Ulysses Owens Jr., Onward & Upward (2014); The New Century Quintet, The Time Is Now (2014); Michael Dease, Decisions (2015) and Bonafied (2018).